Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Methodology

 The joint damping is computed as $D = \sum_{i=1}^2(D_{i}(r^{i})^{2})$.

-\subsection{Prosthesis Control}
+\subsection{Prosthesis control}

-Human motor intent at time $t$ is represented by the joint torque $\tau_{r}(t)$, stiffness $K(t)$, and damping $D(t)$, estimated as described above.
-As stated earlier, our framework's second block executes this intent on the robot plant using a variable impedance controller.
-Recall also that when a physical prosthesis is used, it will be the robot plant.

-\paragraph{Variable impedance control} First, the torque output of MTUs (\textbf{$\tau_{r}(t)$}) is applied to the robot's joint using the forward dynamics model, to obtain the joint state $s_{r}(t) = ({q}_{r}(t),\dot{q}_{r}(t),\ddot{q}_{r}(t)$).
-A position-based variable impedance controller is used to track $s_{r}(t)$ by adapting $K(t)$ and $D(t)$.
-Consider the generic dynamic model for a robot with a single rotational joint:
+At this point, human motor intent at time $t$ is represented by the joint torque $\tau_{r}(t)$, stiffness $K(t)$, and damping $D(t)$.
+To implement this intent using the impedance control, the intended joint kinematics has to be retrieved.
+We use the forward dynamics of the simulated robot model to obtain the joint state $s_{r}(t) = ({q}_{r}(t),\dot{q}_{r}(t),\ddot{q}_{r}(t)$) from \textbf{$\tau_{r}(t)$}.
+A position-based variable impedance controller is then used to track $s_{r}(t)$ by adapting $K(t)$ and $D(t)$.
+The dynamics model for a robot with one rotational joint is:

-where M is the link's joint space inertia, $g$ is the gravity compensation torque, and $\tau_{ext}(t)$ is the external perturbation acting on the robot joint.
-Building on the impedance control paradigm without force-torque sensor readings~\citep{hogan1985impedance}, we define the control law as:
+where M is the link's joint space inertia, $g$ is the gravity compensation torque, and $\tau_{ext}(t)$ is the external perturbation on the robot joint.
+We build on the impedance control method used in the absence of force-torque readings~\cite{hogan1985impedance} to define the control law:

-Any external perturbation ($\tau_{ext}$), e.g., a force field acting on the joint and preventing it from reaching a target position, affects the state of the robot plant only, while the state of the simulated robot model and the MTUs states represent the user motor intent based on the input sEMG signal only.
+Note that this definition uses the robot's link inertia since only low accelerations are reached during control.
+We design the MTUs' length and contraction velocity to be a function of $s_{r}$ so that any external perturbation ($\tau_{ext}$) only affects $s_{f}$; the state of the simulated robot model $s_{r}$ and that of the MTUs are unaffected and represent the user motor intent based on the input sEMG signal.
+This choice enables the implementation of the user's "corrective" action as the feedback loop of the impedance controller.
 In the absence of external perturbations ($\tau_{ext} = 0$), $q_{r}$ matches $q_{f}$.
-If $\tau_{ext}$ is not zero, depending on K and D, $q_{f}$ will start diverging from $q_{r}$.
-The observed robot pose $q_{f}$ serves as visual feedback for the user, who can compensate for the perturbation through online modulation of the muscles contraction and adaptation of the simulated robot's state and gains (K, D).
+If $\tau_{ext}$ is non-zero, depending on $K$ and $D$, $q_{f}$ will start diverging from $q_{r}$.
+This $q_{f}$ serves as visual feedback for the user, who can perform run-time adaptation of the simulated robot's state and gains (K, D) by modulating the muscles' coactivation.